andriisoldatenko/okta.github.io/hugo/content/standards/SCIM/index.md

 Okta users are never deleted for compliance and audit purposes; they are deactivated instead.
 Because of this, Okta never makes an HTTP DELETE request to a user resource on your SCIM API.
 Instead, Okta makes an HTTP PATCH request to set the active setting to false.
 You’ll need to support the concept of an “active” and “inactive” user in your app.

-**Will Okta be supporting the /Groups SCIM endpoint?
+**Will Okta be supporting the /groups SCIM endpoint?
 When?**

-Yes, Okta will eventually support the /Groups endpoint of the SCIM API.
+Yes, Okta will eventually support the /groups endpoint of the SCIM API.
 We are targeting early 2017 for this feature.
 In the meantime, to support the setting licensing / entitlements in your app without groups, you can use custom attributes in Okta to manage this.
 For examples, Lucidchart was able to support this use case with a user attribute called "License Type".
 See the “Extensibility” section of Lucidchart’s blog post for more details.

 **How does data validation work with SCIM provisioning?
 For example, if my app requires phone number in a specific format, how do I ensure that Okta passes the attribute in that format?
 If a data validation error issue occurs how does error reporting work?**

 The SCIM spec specifies valid data formats for a given user profile attribute, however Okta does not rigorously validate that the customer has inputted values meeting those requirements to preserve flexibility.
 Therefore, data validation should be handled by your app’s SCIM Server.
 In other words, when Okta provisions user profile to your app, it should check that the data is valid per their special requirements.
-Error messages sent in the response from your app will be surfaced to Okta Admin via alerts and tasks in the Okta interface.
+Error messages sent in the response from your app will be surfaced to the Okta administrator via alerts and tasks in the Okta interface.
 You should also specify your data requirements in your config guide.

 **How much filtering support is needed?**